nats404/unofficial-kit-plantphysiology-report-on-typst/README.md

 # Usage

 1. Dowload the files (and folder) in the "template" folder.
+2. Make a typst-account.
-2. Start a new typst project.
+3. Start a new typst project.
 If there are any files inside, delete them.
-3. Import the downloaded files into the new typst project.
+4. Import the downloaded files into the new typst project.
-4. Start writing in the "main.typ"-file.
+5. Start writing in the "main.typ"-file.

 # Requirements